 - Seneca Street Off-Ramp As Seen From Alaskan Way June 8, 2019

 The following 10 photos show results of part of the demolition of the Seneca Street off-ramp during the Alaskan Way Viaduct demolition.
 We were fascinated by the big pieces of equipment that took down the giant structure as well as the resulting pieces of debris.The gnarled pieces of iron and chunks of concrete speak to the immensity and strength of the 66-year-old structure.
 And, if you look closely, they almost like pieces of art with their intricate patterns and varying textures.

 It seems that others find beauty among the remains of the Viaduct, as several craftspeople in the Pike Place Market are making jewelry and trinkets from its pieces.
 Christina and Ron Sabando, owners of Sabando Design, select stone, rock, and cement, which they then polish and set as centerpieces of jewelry.

 Patty Roberts (Falcorations Odyssey) uses pieces of the Viaduct to paint miniature creatures and scenes.
 These artisans can be found in the Pike Place Market daystalls on most weekdays.

 While they are but remnants of what used to serve as a major roadway through Seattle, they are beautiful in their own singular way.

-In photography, these sorts of images are called ruins photography or ruin porn, which Wikipedia defines this way:
+In photography, photographs of these sorts of structures are called ruins photography or ruin porn, which Wikipedia defines this way:

 “Ruins photography refers specifically to the capture of urban decay and decline in the post-industrial zones of the world.”